TorrensJoaquin/FFT_AsAFormula/README.md

 - DataAsRange: *Column with your numerical Data.*

-- TrueForPeriodFalseForFrequency: *If it is true, the output unit will be revolutions per second instead of hertz*
+- TrueForPeriodFalseForFrequency: *If it is true, the output unit will be seconds per revolution instead of hertz*

 - TrueForDaysOrDateFalseForSecond: *Check **TimeAsRange** explanation, also the name is quite self explanatory.*

 ## **Whats the meaning of the result?**

-First Column: **Frequency in Hertz [or revolutions per seconds]**
+First Column: **Frequency in Hertz [or seconds per revolution]**
 Second Column: **Amplitud in the same unit as Data**